membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 #### Parent Spec

-Tha last but not least is to take elements and links together into a proper structure:
+Last but not least we need group our elements and links together into a proper structure:

 The structure here is `Membrane.ParentSpec` [docs](https://hexdocs.pm/membrane_core/Membrane.ParentSpec.html).
 You can also declare other options here if needed.
 In our pipeline `ParentSpec` will contain only children elements and links between them: